-When limiting the evolution stream by a fitness threshold, you have to have a knowledge about the expected maximal fitness.
+When limiting the EvolutionStream by a fitness threshold, you have to have a knowledge about the expected maximal fitness.
+This can be the case if you are minimizing an error function with a known optimal value of zero.
 If there is no such knowledge, it is advisable to add an additional fixed sized generation limit as safety net.